Namass/Branch-Integration-Guides/android-referral-guide.md

 Testing a referral program can be challenging due to the fact that it requires two parties to complete.
 Here are a couple suggestions to ensure that you can test out the system to your satisfaction.

-### Recommendation 1: Create A Duplicate Test App on the Branch Dashboard
+### Recommendation 1: Use the Test App on the Branch Dashboard

-At the top right of the dashboard, you have the option to create a new app.
-Use the same settings as your production app by choosing to copy an existing.
-Copy this new test app key into your native app so as to not pollute your production app's Branch data.
+At the top right of the dashboard, you have the option to switch to the test app Branch Metrics created for you.
+Copy the test app's Branch key into your native app so as to not pollute your production app's Branch data.

 ### Recommendation 2: Use setDebug To Simulate Fresh Installs